 That’s grounds for an immediate red flag from the algorithm.

-In such cases, archive.org will show a lag in captures that perfectly coincides with a change in Whois registry for the site ownership.
+When assessing various guest posting services, archive.org will show a lag in captures that perfectly coincides with a change in Whois registry for the site ownership.

-Yes, sites change hands all the time, but when the site lapsed for six months as a result of a dropped or registration lag and then was resurrected with something that was completely different, didn’t match the original site’s purpose and now includes a bunch of articles with links to other commercial sites using unnatural anchor text, it reeks of a private blog network (PBN) and it’s best to avoid the site as a guest posting opportunity, regardless of how high the Domain Authority is.
+Yes, guest post sites change hands all the time, but when the site lapsed for six months as a result of a dropped or registration lag and then was resurrected with something that was completely different, didn’t match the original site’s purpose and now includes a bunch of articles with links to other commercial sites using unnatural anchor text, it reeks of a private blog network (PBN) and it’s best to avoid the site as a guest posting opportunity, regardless of how high the Domain Authority is.